eadamwinter/TripShare/README.md

 </ol>

 <p>
-  Code you can find in TripShare project in classes Calculation, CalculationMethod and Optimizer.
+  <b>Code you can find in TripShare project in classes Calculation, CalculationMethod and Optimizer.</b>
 </p>